Cihan Kaan: Early life

 Kaan was born in Dallas, Texas, but at a young age moved to New York.
 His education took place in New York, where he attended Brooklyn College, taking classes with renowned writer Allen Ginsberg.

 He was brought up in a community of Transcendental Meditation he was also influenced early on by Sufism.
 His father was a translator for Muzaffer Ozak, who was a head sheikh of the Halveti-Jerrahi order of Dervishes.
 The non-denominational teachings of TM along with the traditional Turkish Sufi order greatly influenced his open views on religion and identity.
 He has stated of views that, "When you lose yourself inside the memories of your homeland, especially if you are in the United States, you are split—basically, you're experiencing a sort of ethnic schizophrenia...Existing in these beliefs leads to confusion, disappointment and suffering.
 It is also a feature of ignorance."

 Career

 Music

-Kaan's first work, a hardcore techno record was released under the name 8Bit in 1995 on Digital Hut Records, a now defunct record label out of Brooklyn, New York and was composed while still a high-school student entirely on a Commodore Amiga using tracker software OctaMED.
+Kaan's first work, a hardcore techno record was released under the name 8Bit in 1995 on Digital Hut Records, a now defunct record label out of Brooklyn, New York and was composed while still a high-school student entirely on a Amiga using tracker software OctaMED.
 An earlier demo of his composition style had been described by artist The Horrorist as sounding gritty and lo-fi, thus "8bit" and giving rise to the origins of the name.
 Subsequently, under the pseudonym 8Bit, Kaan released several more records and has his music appear on various compilations across a variety of record labels.